 Increase your motivation:

-- Find ways to make the process of doing the homework more fun.
-For example, you can work on them in a pleasant location, while listening to energizing music.
+- Make doing the homework feel more fun.
+For example, you can do your homework in a pleasant location, while listening to energizing music.

 - Visualize your future self.
 Visualizing your future self can motivate you to take action.
 This can involve, for example, visualizing yourself being able to relax after you finish working, visualizing yourself being rewarded for getting a good grade in a course, or visualizing yourself having to handle the issues associated with not finishing your homework on time.

 - Focus on your goals instead of your assignments.
 Instead of focusing on the fact that you have an aversion to your homework, for whatever reason, try focusing on your end goals for completing the homework, such as getting a good grade in an important class so you can have a better application for grad school.

 Change your mindset:

 - Give yourself permission to make mistakes, and accept the fact that your work won’t be perfect, especially at first.
 This can be helpful, for example, when it comes to assignments that involve writing, where you can give yourself permission to write a bad first draft, and then edit it afterward.

 - Address your fears.
 If you’re procrastinating because you’re afraid of something, try to identify your fears and resolve them.
 For example, if you’re afraid that your writing won’t be good enough, you can say to yourself that your goal is to just start by getting something written down, and that you can always improve it later.